NicolaLampis/Nicola_online_CV/README.md

 I've decided on a clean UX for users.
 It is useful for the scope and it fits my current skill set.
 The focus is on keeping things simple and useful.

-### STRUCTURE
+### STRUCTURE PLANE

 > - I have chosen a one page website design.
 > - Responsive design, to be visualized in all screens.
 > - The structure is linear and allows users to have a general impression by scrolling through the sections in a fast and simple way without losing anything.
 > - With short and focused paragraphs of content, users can quickly assimilate the information and imagery, so the level of attention remains constant.
-> - Informations provided is enough and not overwhelming.
+> - Informations provided are enough and not overwhelming.
 Specific extra infos are accessible through selection and direct user interaction.
 > - Animations are simple and essential.
 > - The user can choose the preferred way of contacting the candidate via email, phone, contact form and links to Social Media at the bottom of the page and in the Footer.
 > - The fixed navbar helps to easily jump from one section to another.

- I wanted them to know what I do and who I am, be able to quickly access my resume and work that I've done, providing a short summary of main technologies and tools that I use.  ****
+ I wanted them to know what I do and who I am, be able to quickly access my resume and work that I've done, providing a short summary of main technologies and tools that I use.
  A link to my LinkedIn profile, my GitHub, and a downloadable PDF version of my CV were also provided for their ease of access.

+### SKELETON PLANE

+> - One page website with five sections
+> - About, Background, Experiences, Portfolio and Contact sections.
+> - In the navbar and footer there is a link that open, in a new tab, the CV.
+> - Navbar fixed on top, five heading pointing to the relative section and one pointing to the PDF CV.
+> - Contact form with Name, Email and Message imputs.
+> - Personal links to Linkedin, GitHub and Instagram are accessible in the footer.
+> - In the footer there are phone and email contacts.

 [Wireframe - First concept of the site](development/wireframe.jpg)

+### SURFACE PLANE

+The visual experience is relaxing but not boring.
+White is the main background.
+Blue is another style of background with minor violet accents.

+Orange is the main accent, eye-catcher, used for titles, contents and divider.

 #### Colours